are cruiser bikes good for sidewalks and streets 4

 Legal Restrictions

 First and foremost, it’s essential to familiarize yourself with the local regulations and laws regarding riding bicycles on sidewalks.
-In some areas, it may be illegal to ride a bike on the sidewalk altogether, while others may have specific restrictions or speed limits.
+In some areas, riding a bike on the sidewalk may be illegal, while others may have specific restrictions or speed limits.

-By understanding and adhering to these legal restrictions, you can avoid potential fines or citations and promote a safer environment for everyone sharing the sidewalk.
+Understanding and adhering to these legal restrictions can avoid potential fines or citations and promote a safer environment for everyone sharing the sidewalk.

 Pedestrian Safety